 The Fund will declare and pay dividends and capital gains dividends to shareholders to the extent deemed by the Manager to be beneficial.
 In some instance, the Fund may declare and pay capital gains dividends within 60 days after year end of the Fund.
 Some distributions may be returns of capital.
-Distributions are automatically reinvested in additional shares of the fund except for the series T5, series FT5 and series PT5 for which the Fund will pay the distributions in cash unless you provide us with a written request that you want to reinvest them.
+Distributions are automatically reinvested in additional shares of the fund except for the series T5 and series FT5 for which the Fund will pay the distributions in cash unless you provide us with a written request that you want to reinvest them.

-The aggregate monthly distributions that are made on series T5, series FT5 and series PT5 of the Fund each year are expected to be approximately 5% of the net asset value per share of the applicable series of the Fund at the end of the previous calendar year (or if no share of the series was outstanding at the end of the previous calendar year, the date the shares are first available for purchase in the current calendar year).
+The aggregate monthly distributions that are made on series T5 and series FT5 of the Fund each year are expected to be approximately 5% of the net asset value per share of the applicable series of the Fund at the end of the previous calendar year (or if no share of the series was outstanding at the end of the previous calendar year, the date the shares are first available for purchase in the current calendar year).
 We may adjust the per share distribution amounts from time to time as may be necessary to keep monthly distributions generally within these percentage ranges.
-The monthly distributions of series T5, series FT5 and series PT5 are not intended to reflect the Fund's investment performance and should not be confused with "yield" or "income".
+The monthly distributions of series T5 and series FT5 are not intended to reflect the Fund's investment performance and should not be confused with "yield" or "income".
 The distribution rate on these series may be greater than the return on the Fund's investments.
 If the cash distributions to you are greater than the net increase in the value of your investment, the distributions will erode the value of your original investment.